Searching for the Moon

 Have I missed any great retail shops in SOMA (near the Moscone) or just across Market?
 Shops which are unique to San Francisco or which are great resources to know about if you are here for a conference?
 If so, please leave a comment below.

-Posted in San Francisco, personal, restaurants, reviews, web2.0 | Leave a Comment »
+Posted in personal, restaurants, reviews, San Francisco, web2.0 | Leave a Comment »

 Where to eat, drink & entertain around the Moscone Center in SF